-- > Endoscopy waiting list information and surveillance data for the service for the previous 3 months (use mandatory template 3).
-See the JAG waiting times template for the latest waiting times targets and tolerances. - > If the service is not meeting waiting times due to COVID-19: - details of changes to vetting and validation practices to reduce unnecessary referrals - > detailed recovery plan with expected timescales.
+- > Endoscopy waiting list information and surveillance data for the service for the previous 3 months. - > If the service is not meeting waiting times due to COVID-19: - details of changes to triage, vetting and validation practices to reduce unnecessary referrals. - detailed recovery plan with expected timescales.